dhruvildarji1409/knowledge_graph_rag_docs/ReadMe.md

 | **Debuggability**          | Opaque - hard to trace sources             | Transparent - every node is traceable                 |
 | **Update Process**         | Requires re-embedding whole corpus         | Only new nodes/edges added                           |

----

-## ✅ Key Benefits of Graphical RAG
+### Key Benefits

-### 1. Context-Aware Retrieval
-The graph structure allows retrieving **related steps**, not just similar sentences.
+1. **Context-Aware Retrieval**: Related steps, not just similar sentences

-> **Example**:
-If a question hits `1.2.1.3`, we can also expand to `1.2.1`, `1.2`, and `1.2.1.2`.

----

-### 2. Preserves Order and Dependencies
+2. **Preserves Order and Dependencies**: Maintains instruction flow
-Unlike flat chunk-based RAG, Graphical RAG maintains **instruction flow**.

-**Example** workflow:
-- First: spin off the container
-- Then: launch it
-- Then: generate the image

-✅ This avoids LLM hallucinations or incorrect step orders.

----

-### 3. Fine-Grained Search
-Each step/command lives in its own graph node, enabling:
+3. **Fine-Grained Search**: Each step/command lives in its own graph node
-- 🎯 High-precision retrieval
-- 🔍 Intent filtering (e.g., "build" → only `dazel` commands)

----

-### 4. Extensibility
-To add more knowledge:
-- Just drop new structured `.txt` files into the raw doc folder
+4. **Extensibility**: Just drop new structured files into the raw doc folder
-- The parser will convert them into nodes & edges
+5. **Clear Auditability**: Every response is traceable to its source

+## 📂 File Organization

+- `data/raw_docs/` - Place for your raw documentation files
-- No need to reprocess the entire graph
+- `graph_builder/` - Code to parse documents and build the graph

----

-### 5. Clear Auditability
-Every response is traceable:
-- Source node ID (like `1.3.2.1`)
-- Original file section
-- Graph traversal path

-This improves **confidence**, **debuggability**, and **trust** in AI-generated answers.

----

-## 📜 Why Structured Documentation Is Required

-To support graph-based search and reasoning:
-- Authors must follow a predictable, hierarchical format

-**Benefits of structure:**
-- ✅ Enables automatic graph generation from text
-- ✅ Reduces ambiguity from unstructured prose
-- ✅ Maintains correct context & relationships between steps

-**Without structure:**
-- ❌ AI may confuse which PDK applies to which step
-- ❌ Mix launch instructions with flash steps
-- ❌ Retrieve incomplete or irrelevant answers

----

-By adopting **Graphical RAG + Structured Authoring**, your system becomes:
-- 💡 Smarter in retrieval
-- 🚀 Scalable for future growth
-- ✅ Auditable, interpretable, and production-ready
+- `data/` - Output directory for graph data and visualizations

-## 💬 Questions?
+## 💬 Questions or Need Help?

-Refer to previous examples in `data/raw_docs/` or contact the Graphical RAG maintainer.
+See a complete example in [ddu_guide.txt](data/raw_docs/ddu_guide.txt) or contact the Graphical RAG maintainer.

 ---